Divaaz/Website/README.md

 Ignore that one useless search bar

-this website only containt 10 movies, nothing else
+this website only contain 10 movies, nothing else

 Yes, It's hard making these but It's fun